 International student academic progress

-If you are a student visa holder and do not pass more than fifty percent of your units, the University has an obligation to report your academic progress to the Department of Home Affairs.
+If you do not pass more than fifty percent of your units, the University has an obligation to report your academic progress to the Department of Home Affairs.
 As a result, your student visa may be cancelled.